Anatomy of a Disaster

-Anatomy of a Disaster is a Philippine documentary television show broadcast by GMA Network.
+Anatomy of a Disaster is a Philippine television documentary show broadcast by GMA Network.
 Hosted by Richard Gutierrez, it premiered on August 22, 2010.
 The show concluded on November 6, 2011.

 Overview

 Considered to be a more comprehensive version of Richard's former infotainment show Full Force Nature, Anatomy of a Disaster features different stories of tragedy, survival, and heroism based on the GRB Entertainment-produced documentary series Earth's Fury (also known as Anatomy of Disaster).
-Each of the 13 episodes provides an account of various natural disasters such as volcanic eruption, flood, hurricane, earthquake, and climate change, among others, in both local and international contexts.
+Each of the episodes provides an account of various natural disasters such as volcanic eruption, flood, hurricane, earthquake, and climate change, among others, in both local and international contexts.